 Omak is a very small city located in the state of Washington.
 With a population of 4,854 people and two constituent neighborhoods, Omak is the 129th largest community in Washington.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Omak is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Omak is a city of service providers, professionals, and sales and office workers.
-There are especially a lot of people living in Omak who work in office and administrative support (14.37%), food service (11.91%), and teaching (8.66%).
+Unlike some cities, Omak isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Omak are a mix of both white- and blue-collar jobs.
+Overall, Omak is a city of service providers, sales and office workers, and professionals.
+There are especially a lot of people living in Omak who work in office and administrative support (12.56%), food service (11.27%), and teaching (7.65%).

 The most common language spoken in Omak is English.
 Other important languages spoken here include Spanish and Tagalog.